What is the TAC?

 A ‘transport accident’ is defined to mean an incident directly caused by the driving of a motor car or motor vehicle, a railway train or a tram.
 As of 25 September 2018, a transport accident also includes a collision between a cyclist and a motor vehicle (stationary or moving).

 Also, from 19 November 2013, an incident involving the opening or closing of a door of a bus, train or tram can be a transport accident.

 Benefits are not payable if:

 - in the case of a motor vehicle involved in an accident, the accident is not reported to the police, or in the case of a transport accident involving a railway train or tram, a report of the accident is not made to the operator of the railway train or tram.
-However, the TAC does have a Power to choose whether to do something or not.
-For example, a judge may have discretion to allow a party extra time to complete a document if it would be unfair to enforce the legal time limit. to excuse a failure to report a transport accident;
+However, the TAC does have a discretion to excuse a failure to report a transport accident;

-- there is an entitlement to WorkSafe benefits under the Workplace Injury Rehabilitation and Compensation Act 2013 (Vic) or other Victorian Acts of parliament or other interstate Acts similar to the Accident Compensation Act;
+- there is an entitlement to WorkSafe benefits under the Workplace Injury Rehabilitation and Compensation Act 2013 (Vic) or other Victorian Acts of parliament or other interstate Acts similar to the Accident Compensation Act 1985 (Vic);

 - the injured person was involved in, or a spectator at, an organised motor-car race or speed trial at the time of the accident.

 Any claim on the TAC must be made within one year of the accident or death or, if a person is injured, one year after the injury becomes apparent.
 The TAC can extend this to three years in certain circumstances.

 The general question of who was to blame or who caused or contributed to the accident is irrelevant under the TA Act.
 The Act also applies irrespective of whether a person received superannuation or social welfare payments.